Street sweeping & litter removal

 - Route 2 consists of streets or roads with gravel shoulders.
 These streets are swept once per year.

 - Route 3 consists of bike paths and lanes.
 This route receives sweeping 10 times per year.

-- Route 4 are the business areas, which include South Pandosy, Rutland and the downtown core.
-These areas are swept twice per week
+- Route 4 are business areas, including South Pandosy, Rutland and the downtown core.
+These areas are swept twice per week.

 - Route 5 is a monthly area sweep that consists of Highway 97 and 33

 - Paved back-alleys are swept once per year